Punitive Damages Vs. Compensatory Damages: What’s the Difference Under West Virginia Law?

 $2 Billion Talc Verdict Against Johnson & Johnson — a Notable Example of Punitive Damages

 In June of this year, The U.S. Supreme Court rejected Johnson & Johnson’s appeal of a $2.1 billion award to 22 women who claimed the company’s asbestos-contaminated talcum powder products caused their ovarian cancer.
 Much of this jury award consisted of punitive damages.
 The jury initially awarded the 22 plaintiffs $4.7 billion, but the Missouri appeals court cut the verdict to $2.1 billion since some of the women in the lawsuit lived out of state.

 Aside from that, the appeals court upheld the jury verdict because it found “significant reprehensibility in [Johnson & Johnson’s] conduct.”
 The appeals court also said J&J’s exposing consumers to asbestos over several decades was “done with reckless disregard of the health and safety of others.”
 Missouri’s punitive damages laws differ from West Virginia’s, and they may not require a showing of outrageousness like West Virginia does.

 Purpose of Punitive Damages under West Virginia Law

 At first glance, it may appear that a plaintiff seeking punitive damages is only being greedy.
-However, the availability of punitive damages in West Virginia serves a number of important purposes including protecting innocent people from serious bodily injury or wrongful death.
+However, the availability of punitive damages in West Virginia serves many important purposes, including protecting innocent people from serious bodily injury or wrongful death.

 The West Virginia Supreme Court of Appeals has specifically recognized a number of important objectives served by punitive damages, including the following: (1) deterring others from similar wrongful conduct [which protects everyone]; (2) punishing the defendant; (3) providing additional compensation for the defendant’s egregious conduct that the plaintiff has suffered; and (4) encouraging fair settlements.